-2 Picts: ancient tribes of the North and Northeast of Scotland; Scots: originally inhabitants of Ireland, some of whom settled in the West of Scotland, and gave their name to the whole country.
+2 Picts: ancient tribes of the north and northeast of Scotland; Scots: originally inhabitants of Ireland, some of whom settled in the west of Scotland and gave their name to the whole country.

-Rome.
-It was addressed as follows: "To Aëtius, Consul1 for the third time, the groans of the Britons"; and at the close their calamities were summed up in these words, "The barbarians drive us to the sea, the sea drives us back to the barbarians; between them we are either slain or drowned."
+Consul1 for the third time, the groans of the Britons."
+The letter summed up their calamities in these words: "The barbarians drive us to the sea, the sea drives us back to the barbarians; between them we are either slain or drowned."
 Aëtius, however, was fighting the enemies of Rome at home, and left the Britons to shift for themselves.

-68. Vortigern's Advice. - Finally, in their desperation, they adopted the advice of Vortigern, a chief of Kent, who urged them to fight fire with fire, by inviting a band of Saxons to form an alliance with them against the Picts and Scots.
+68. Vortigern's Advice. - Finally, in their desperation, they adopted the advice of Vortigern, a chief of Kent.
+He urged them to fight fire with fire, by inviting a band of Saxons to form an alliance with them against the Picts and Scots.
 The proposal was very readily accepted by a tribe of Jutes.

 They, with the Angles and Saxons, occupied the peninsula of Jutland, or Denmark, and the seacoast to the south of it.
 All of them were known to the Britons under the general name of Saxons.

-69. Coming of the Jutes. - Gildas records their arrival in characteristic terms, saying that "in 449 a multitude of whelps came from the lair of the barbaric lioness, in three keels, as they call them."
-We get a good picture of what they were like from the exultant song of their countryman, Beowulf, who describes with pride "the dragon-prowed ships," filled with sea-robbers, armed with "rough-handled spears and swords of bronze," which under other leaders sailed for the shining coasts of Britain.
+69. Coming of the Jutes (449). - Gildas records their arrival in characteristic terms, saying that "in 449 a multitude of whelps came from the lair of the barbaric lioness, in three keels, as they call them."2 portion of Kent for themselves and their kinsmen, who came, vulture-like, in ever-increasing multitudes.

+We get a good picture of what they were like from the exultant song of their countryman, Beowulf.8 He describes with pride "the dragon-prowed ships," filled with sea-robbers, armed with "roughhandled spears and swords of bronze," which under their leaders sailed for the shining coasts of Britain.

 These three keels, or war-ships, under the command of the chieftains Hengist and Horsa, were destined to grow into a kingdom.
-Settling at first, according to agreement, in the island of

-Thanet, near the mouth of the Thames, the Jutes easily fulfilled their contract to free the country from the ravages of the Picts, and quite as easily found a pretext afterward for seizing the fairest portion of Kent for themselves and their kinsmen and adherents, who came, vulture-like, in ever-increasing multitudes.
+Settling at first, according to agreement, in the island of Thanet, near the mouth of the Thames, the Jutes soon fulfilled their contract to free the country from the ravages of the Picts.
+Afterward they easily found a pretext for seizing the fairest

-70. Invasion by the Saxons. - The success of the Jutes incited their neighbors, the Saxons, who came under the leadership of Ella, and Cissa, his son, for their share of the spoils.
-They conquered a part of the country bordering on the Channel, and, settling there, gave it the name of Sussex, or the country of the South Saxons.
+70. Invasion by the Saxons (477). - The success of the Jutes incited their neighbors, the Saxons, who came under the leadership of Ella, and Cissa, his son, for their share of the spoils.
+They conquered a part of the country bordering on the Channel, and, settling there, gave it the name of Sussex, or the country of the South Saxons.1

 We learn from two sources how the land was wrested from the native inhabitants.
-On the one side is the account given by the British monk Gildas; on the other, that of the Saxon or English Chronicle.
+On the one side is the account given by the British monk Gildas; on the other, that of the Saxon or English Chronicle (§ 135).

 Both agree that it was gained by the edge of the sword, with burning, pillaging, massacre, and captivity.
 "Some," says Gildas, "were caught in the hills and slaughtered; others, worn out with hunger, gave themselves up to lifelong slavery.
 Some fled across the sea; others trusted themselves to the clefts of the mountains, to the forests, and to the rocks along the coast."
-By the Saxons, we are told that the Britons fled before them "as from fire."
+By the Saxons we are told that the Britons fled before them "as from fire."